bharat-b7/RVH_Mesh_Registration/README.md

-# MPI Mesh registration repository
+# RVH Mesh registration repository
 This repository collects methods to register SMPL model to point clouds or 3D scans.

 #### Contents